dmytro-chushko/syntactic-sugar_be/README.md

   * period: varchar, period when freelancer has worked in that company;
   * freelancerId: varchar, freelancer`s id;

+## API
+You can open Swagger documentation on http://localhost:8000/api

 ## Running the app